Pavan-AD76/Training_Phase_2/Project 2/web-traffic-analysis/README.md

 - Integrate real-time data using Google Analytics API
 - Deploy a live dashboard using Streamlit or Power BI
 - Perform A/B testing analysis on landing page variants

-## 📬 Contact

-For any questions or collaboration inquiries, feel free to reach out via GitHub or email.